 Collecting the baseline environmental status of the project helps to predict the magnitude of impacts that are likely to be caused due to the proposed project on different environmental components of the project in the study area.
 It also helps to identify critical environmental attributes required to be monitored during and after the proposed development.
 The site-specific primary data were monitored for the identified parameters and supplemented by the available secondary data.
 Baseline Environmental status is the most important study based on which probable impacts from the project are predicted.
-The Baseline study was conducted in the summer season during the month of April to June 2017.
+The Baseline study was conducted during the month of January to March 2017.